-Light up your Jack o’ lanterns!
-People often forget that Halloween, originally called “All Hallow’s Evening”, draws its origins from the Festival of the Dead.
+They say death is hardest on the survivors, but one wonders how “they” could possibly know.
+At any rate, people often forget that Halloween, originally called “All Hallow’s Evening”, draws its origins from the Festival of the Dead.
 In keeping with the theme, our contributors have selected four oeuvres that deal with the Grim Reaper and his inevitable deed.
-Now, they say death is hardest on the survivors, but one wonders how they could possibly know…

 They say art always functions with death as a backdrop.
-As such, I give you two recommendations, both short as if to underline the ephemeral nature of existence.
-The first is a short story by American author James Salter, whose prose has a quick, modernist flex to it and a lyrical quality that hasn’t been popular since before Hemingway.
+As such, I’d like to contrast two works about loss, both short as if to underline the ephemeral nature of existence.
+The first is a short story by American author James Salter, whose prose has a quick, modernist flex to it and a lyrical quality that hasn’t been popular since before the days of Ernest Hemingway.
 Published in 2002, “Last Night” tells of the release we think death may bring and what happens when it all goes horribly wrong.
 Death makes us human but not always better for facing it.

-My second recommendation, which takes only marginally longer to watch than to read “Last Night”, consists of the first ten minutes of Pixar’s Up (2009).
+My actual recommendation, which takes only marginally longer to watch than to read “Last Night”, is the first ten minutes of Pixar’s Up (2009).
 The short, silent montage says more about a life built together than many writers can in three hundred pages, but I selected it for its answer to the following question: then what?
 Without a firm sense of afterlife, do we just carry on, or do we hope for more?
 I can admire the craft in Salter’s story, but, now that I’ve got a daughter, I’d like to think the stance is more artful than true.
-Even in fiction, it’s harder to find hope in the face of death, and I’ll gladly tie a thousand balloons to my thin wisp of a home if it means I don’t need to read more emo-goth poetry.
+Even in fiction, it’s harder to find hope in the face of death, and I’ll gladly tie a thousand balloons to my thin wisp of a home for more of it.

 The Lovely Bones